lostb1t/replex/README.md

 ![plot](./examplewithhero.png)

-Remix your olex recommendations with the following features:
+Remix your plex recommendations with the following features:

 - Merge recommendations on home into one from different libraries.
 Aka have movies and shows in a single row.
 - Hide watched items from recommendations.